RobTillaart/AS5600/README.md

 e.g. to calibrate the sensor after mounting.
 Typical values are -359.99 - 359.99 probably smaller.
 Larger values will be mapped back to this interval.
 Be aware that larger values will affect / decrease the precision of the measurements as floats have only 7 significant digits.
 Verify this for your application.
 - **float getOffset()** returns offset in degrees.

 In #14 there is a discussion about **setOffset()**.
 A possible implementation is to ignore all values outside the -359.99 - 359.99 range.
 This would help to keep the precision high.
+User responsibility.

 ### Angular Speed